 For a hospital order under the Mental Health Acts: the period of the order and a further two years after the order expires

 ¹These rehabilitation periods are halved for persons who were under 17 years of age when they were convicted.

 ²It is immaterial for the purpose of calculating a rehabilitation period whether a sentence is suspended or not.

 Further information about the Rehabilitation of Offenders Act (1974) can be found on the Justice website.

-If you feel that you have not been treated properly or fairly, you can write to the Assistant Director for HR & OD, Floor 4, Civic Centre, Plymouth, PL1 2AA.
+If you feel that you have not been treated properly or fairly, you can write to the Service Director for HR & OD, Ballard House, Plymouth, PL1 3BJ.
 Your complaint will be investigated in accordance with the complaints procedure.
 You will get a written reply, and if something has gone wrong we will say so and try to put it right.